Is this for you?

 It's specifically made for digital photographers and Leica photographers.

-The aim of the Capture One Survival Kit is to give you the overview and necessary tools, as well as a way to handle editing so that you can produce the image quality you require in Capture One, without having to know everything about the software.
+The aim of the Capture One Survival Kit is to give you the overview and necessary tools, as well as a way to handle editing so that you can produce the image quality you require, without having to spend months or years to get to know everything about the software.

 What is Capture One?